SalomePlatform/hexablock/doc/gui_prism_join_quad.rst

 - From
     - Quadrangles: the set of quadrangles to be joined and from which hexahedra will be created.
-    - Point a: a vertex belonging to the set of quadrangles.
+    - Point a: a vertex belonging to the first quadrangle of the set of quadrangles.
-    - Point b: a vertex belonging to the set of quadrangles.
+    - Point b: a vertex, consecutive to previous Point a, belonging to the first quadrangle.

 - To
     - Quadrangle: a quadrangle from the set of targeted quadrangles.